TS-Scribe - v1.2.0

 Function asyncFilter

 • Asynchronously filters an array based on an asynchronous predicate function.
 Only elements for which the predicate returns true are included in the result.
+Rejects on the first error.

 Type Parameters